serena-ruan/unitycatalog-function/README.md

 # )
 # RETURNS STRING
 # LANGUAGE PYTHON
-# COMMENT 'Function with optional parameter'
+# COMMENT 'A function that demonstrates the use of optional parameters with default values.'
 # AS $$
 # return f"{a}-{b}"
 # $$;